 Customize Control Center

 The nine top modules in the list are always visible in Control Center, but you can choose whether you want to display them in the menu bar or not.
 For some of these, you can set them to only display in the menu bar when active.
-So, for Do Not Disturb, you can have a menu icon remind you when it’s blocking notifications, and for Screen Mirroring, you can have an icon to indicate that you’re using this feature.
+So, for Focus, you can have a menu icon remind you when it’s blocking notifications, and for Screen Mirroring, you can have an icon to indicate that you’re using this feature.

 Note that there are still other options for accessing features like volume and display brightness; these are in the F keys on your keyboard, or on the Touch Bar on a MacBook Pro which has this element.
 If you control them in this way, then there’s no need to display them in the menu bar.